 Cornell Fellowships and Funding

 Cornell funding is decided during the application process, but some outside fellowships have different application processes and deadlines.
-The following financial sources are some of the numerous opportunities to gain additional support.
-Also check the National Association of Student Financial Aid Administrators
+The following financial sources are some of the numerous opportunities available that offer additional support from Cornell.

 American Association of University Women (AAUW)